Fans put down $2m for retro Atari

 But on the other, there's the Sinclair ZX Vega+.
 It raised £512,790 and was meant to be released in 2016, but is still yet to see the light of day.

 Indiegogo has threatened to use third-party debt collectors to recoup backers' money if the product isn't released by the end of this month.
-The company behind the project Retro Computers Ltd, blamed hardware issues and a legal dispute for the repeated delay.
+The company behind the project Retro Computers Ltd, has blamed hardware issues and a legal dispute for the repeated delays.

 'Weakness for nostalgia'